rbadri91/RommieFinder/README.md

 # RommieFinder
-TO run the app runn app.py and open localhost:8000
+To run the app runn app.py and open localhost:8000